HAMSTERS SOUTH AFRICA

 HOT WEATHER CONDITIONS (SUMMER)

-NEVER have the cage situated in direct sunlight regardless of any weather conditions!
-Your hamster is locked in a cage and cannot move to another area, like it would in the wild.
+NEVER have the habitat situated in direct sunlight regardless of any weather conditions!
+Your hamster is locked in the enclosure and cannot move to another area, like it would in the wild.

 Keep the curtains in the room closed to keep some of the heat out, particularly when the sun is shining through that window.
 You can open them again to let the cool night air in once the sun sets.

-A fan is good to help circulate air but be sure that it does not blow directly into the cage as the draught could make your hamster ill.
-Aim it to blow just past the cage, or if you cover one side of the cage with a cloth, you could set the fan on its lowest setting and aim it at the cloth.
+A fan is good to help circulate air but be sure that it does not blast directly into the habitat as the draught could make your hamster ill.
+Aim the fan to swivel and blow just past the habitat, or above the mesh, or against the solid side/glass.

-WATER reminder: Please get into the habit of checking the spout of your water bottle every time you look at the cage.
+WATER reminder: Please get into the habit of checking the spout of your water bottle every time you look at the habitat.
 Spouts often get plugged and water flow stops!
-If possible, have two water bottles on the go, or an additional small water bowl (you could even place an ICE CUBE in the water during extreme heat).
+Do have a small water bowl in addition to the bottle (you could even place an ice cube in the water during extreme heat).

 MOSQUITOES can also be a nuisance in warm weather and can bite your hamster.
-See the Health & Medical page for repellents and remedy.
+See the website https://www.hamsterssouthafrica.com/health-and-medical-info for natural repellents/remedies.

 YouTube vid by Erin: https://www.youtube.com/watch?v=wzSYxi6E8JE